vatpac-technology/pilot-procedures/docs/navigation/holding.md

 ## IFR
 IFR aircraft should generally hold in a predictable, 'race track' pattern.
 Rate one turns (or 25° bank angle, if less) should be used at either end and the outbound leg timed to comply with the [holding limitations](#holding-limitations) relevant to the holding position and altitude.
 To become established in the holding pattern, one of three [sector entries](#sector-entries) shall be flown.

 Holding information is found on ERC and TAC charts for enroute and terminal holds.
 Additionally, most instrument approach procedures and some STARs include published holds.
-Where a published hold is not available or suitable, pilots may hold at any position (with atc approval in CTA), using the most suitable inbound track, turn direction, and altitude.
+Where a published hold is not available or suitable, pilots may hold at any position (with ATC approval in CTA), using the most suitable inbound track, turn direction, and altitude.

 ### Holding Limitations
 Airspeed and outbound timing limitations exist to ensure aircraft remain within a designated proximity to the holding fix.
 This is important to ensure aircraft remain within the surveyed area applicable to the hold.